yash-jivani/Email-Sender/README.md

 The email module is a library for managing email messages.
 It is specifically not designed to do any sending of email messages to SMTP, NNTP, or other servers; those are functions of modules such as smtplib and nntplib.
 The email package attempts to be as RFC-compliant as possible.

-Enable Less secure app access to send mail from Gmail Account using this Python GUI.
+Enable Less secure app access to send mail from Gmail Account.
 To enable follow the below steps

 Login to accounts.goole.com -> Click on Security -> Scroll down and Turn On the option called 'Less secure app access'